Mn Services Vermogensbeheer B.V. Has $40.57 Million Holdings in Kimberly-Clark Co. (NYSE:KMB)

-Mn Services Vermogensbeheer B.V. grew its position in Kimberly-Clark Co.
-(NYSE:KMB) by 1.6% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 300,867 shares of the company’s stock after purchasing an additional 4,600 shares during the period.
-Mn Services Vermogensbeheer B.V. owned about 0.09% of Kimberly-Clark worth $40,565,000 at the end of the most recent quarter.
+Mn Services Vermogensbeheer B.V. lifted its stake in shares of Kimberly-Clark Co.
+(NYSE:KMB) by 1.6% in the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 300,867 shares of the company’s stock after buying an additional 4,600 shares during the period.
+Mn Services Vermogensbeheer B.V. owned about 0.09% of Kimberly-Clark worth $40,565,000 as of its most recent SEC filing.

-A number of other hedge funds have also recently modified their holdings of KMB.
-BlackRock Inc. increased its holdings in shares of Kimberly-Clark by 11.4% during the 4th quarter.
-BlackRock Inc. now owns 26,644,473 shares of the company’s stock valued at $3,592,477,000 after acquiring an additional 2,733,540 shares during the last quarter.
-Massachusetts Financial Services Co.
-MA increased its holdings in shares of Kimberly-Clark by 20.3% during the 3rd quarter.
-Massachusetts Financial Services Co.
-MA now owns 7,098,362 shares of the company’s stock valued at $1,048,143,000 after acquiring an additional 1,199,969 shares during the last quarter.
-Charles Schwab Investment Management Inc. increased its holdings in shares of Kimberly-Clark by 3.7% during the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 4,535,828 shares of the company’s stock valued at $669,761,000 after acquiring an additional 162,971 shares during the last quarter.
-FIL Ltd increased its holdings in shares of Kimberly-Clark by 4.6% during the 4th quarter.
-FIL Ltd now owns 2,694,661 shares of the company’s stock valued at $363,321,000 after acquiring an additional 117,597 shares during the last quarter.
-Finally, California Public Employees Retirement System increased its holdings in shares of Kimberly-Clark by 2.1% during the 4th quarter.
-California Public Employees Retirement System now owns 2,334,959 shares of the company’s stock valued at $314,823,000 after acquiring an additional 47,111 shares during the last quarter.
-71.89% of the stock is currently owned by institutional investors.
+A number of other hedge funds and other institutional investors also recently bought and sold shares of KMB.
+Cedar Capital LLC increased its holdings in Kimberly-Clark by 13.9% in the third quarter.
+Cedar Capital LLC now owns 2,851 shares of the company’s stock valued at $421,000 after purchasing an additional 348 shares during the period.
+New Mexico Educational Retirement Board increased its holdings in Kimberly-Clark by 14.7% in the third quarter.
+New Mexico Educational Retirement Board now owns 26,493 shares of the company’s stock valued at $3,763,000 after purchasing an additional 3,400 shares during the period.
+OLD Point Trust & Financial Services N A grew its holdings in Kimberly-Clark by 1.1% during the 3rd quarter.
+OLD Point Trust & Financial Services N A now owns 11,265 shares of the company’s stock worth $1,663,000 after acquiring an additional 125 shares during the period.
+Pinnacle Financial Partners Inc. grew its holdings in Kimberly-Clark by 1.9% during the 3rd quarter.
+Pinnacle Financial Partners Inc. now owns 52,166 shares of the company’s stock worth $7,703,000 after acquiring an additional 974 shares during the period.
+Finally, Montecito Bank & Trust grew its holdings in Kimberly-Clark by 8.1% during the 3rd quarter.
+Montecito Bank & Trust now owns 20,048 shares of the company’s stock worth $2,961,000 after acquiring an additional 1,500 shares during the period.
+Institutional investors and hedge funds own 71.89% of the company’s stock.

-KMB has been the topic of a number of analyst reports.
-Citigroup lowered their price objective on Kimberly-Clark from $127.00 to $122.00 in a report on Tuesday, January 26th.
-Sanford C. Bernstein initiated coverage on Kimberly-Clark in a report on Tuesday, January 19th.
-They set a “market perform” rating and a $142.00 price objective on the stock.
-Jefferies Financial Group increased their price objective on Kimberly-Clark from $152.00 to $156.00 and gave the company a “buy” rating in a report on Tuesday, January 26th.
-Argus downgraded Kimberly-Clark from a “buy” rating to a “hold” rating in a research note on Tuesday, January 26th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their target price on Kimberly-Clark from $150.00 to $144.00 and set a “hold” rating for the company in a research note on Thursday, January 21st.
-One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and four have issued a buy rating to the company.
-The stock currently has an average rating of “Hold” and an average target price of $149.92.
+A number of brokerages have weighed in on KMB.
+Citigroup decreased their price target on Kimberly-Clark from $127.00 to $122.00 in a report on Tuesday, January 26th.
+Deutsche Bank Aktiengesellschaft dropped their price target on shares of Kimberly-Clark from $150.00 to $144.00 and set a “hold” rating on the stock in a research report on Thursday, January 21st.
+Bank of America reduced their price objective on shares of Kimberly-Clark from $165.00 to $155.00 and set a “buy” rating for the company in a research note on Friday, January 22nd.
+Royal Bank of Canada reduced their price objective on shares of Kimberly-Clark from $152.00 to $147.00 and set a “sector perform” rating for the company in a research note on Tuesday, January 26th.
+Finally, Wells Fargo & Company assumed coverage on shares of Kimberly-Clark in a report on Monday, December 7th.
+They issued an “underweight” rating and a $130.00 price target for the company.
+One analyst has rated the stock with a sell rating, eight have given a hold rating and four have given a buy rating to the company.
+The stock currently has a consensus rating of “Hold” and an average target price of $149.92.

-Kimberly-Clark (NYSE:KMB) last posted its earnings results on Sunday, January 24th.
-The company reported $1.69 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.61 by $0.08.
-The firm had revenue of $4.84 billion for the quarter, compared to analyst estimates of $4.73 billion.
-Kimberly-Clark had a return on equity of 812.50% and a net margin of 12.49%.
-The company’s revenue for the quarter was up 5.5% on a year-over-year basis.
-During the same period in the previous year, the company posted $1.71 earnings per share.
-As a group, equities research analysts expect that Kimberly-Clark Co. will post 7.67 earnings per share for the current year.
+Kimberly-Clark (NYSE:KMB) last released its quarterly earnings data on Sunday, January 24th.
+The company reported $1.69 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.61 by $0.08.
+Kimberly-Clark had a net margin of 12.49% and a return on equity of 812.50%.
+The firm had revenue of $4.84 billion for the quarter, compared to analysts’ expectations of $4.73 billion.
+During the same quarter in the previous year, the company earned $1.71 earnings per share.
+The company’s revenue for the quarter was up 5.5% compared to the same quarter last year.
+As a group, equities analysts expect that Kimberly-Clark Co. will post 7.67 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, April 5th.
-Stockholders of record on Friday, March 5th will be issued a $1.14 dividend.
-This represents a $4.56 dividend on an annualized basis and a dividend yield of 3.49%.
-This is a positive change from Kimberly-Clark’s previous quarterly dividend of $1.07.
-The ex-dividend date is Thursday, March 4th.
-Kimberly-Clark’s payout ratio is 62.12%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, April 5th.
+Investors of record on Friday, March 5th will be given a dividend of $1.14 per share.
+The ex-dividend date of this dividend is Thursday, March 4th.
+This represents a $4.56 annualized dividend and a dividend yield of 3.49%.
+This is a boost from Kimberly-Clark’s previous quarterly dividend of $1.07.
+Kimberly-Clark’s payout ratio is currently 62.12%.

 Kimberly-Clark Corporation, together with its subsidiaries, manufactures and markets personal care and consumer tissue products worldwide.
 It operates through three segments: Personal Care, Consumer Tissue, and K-C Professional.
 The Personal Care segment offers disposable diapers, training and youth pants, swimpants, baby wipes, feminine and incontinence care products, and other related products under the Huggies, Pull-Ups, Little Swimmers, GoodNites, DryNites, Kotex, U by Kotex, Intimus, Depend, Plenitud, Poise, and other brand names.